jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - Similarity in line destination must be emphasized

-So don’t use shape peels… unless the reasons above weigh out. <zwaarder wegen?>
+So don’t use shape peels... unless the reasons above weigh out. < zwaarder wegen? >

 #### Line Peels